georgeparisis/georgeparisis.github.io/_pages/projects.md

 **2021: *RaptorQ-based data transport for low earth orbit Satellite Constellations*, funded by GEANT Innovation Programme (€30,000).**
 <br>
 Very large constellations of Low Earth Orbit (LEO) satellites are currently being deployed; private companies (e.g., SpaceX, OneWeb) lead the race and billion-dollar investments are already in place.
 This will give rise to unprecedented wide-area network deployments that will provide 100% geographic coverage and exhibit a unique combination of characteristics.
-This project will be a first step towards rethinking data transport over LEO satellite networks.
+This project will be a first step towards rethinking data transport for LEO satellite networks.

 **2020 - 2024: *Effective and efficient operation, management and monitoring of large-scale networks*, funded by Moogsoft and the School of Engineering and Informatics (£264,000).**
 <br>